capri-docking/capri-docking.github.io/events/index.md

 Important guidelines for participants

 A one page Abstract should be submitted for both oral and poster presentations.
-The deadline for Abstract submission is set to **February 28 2019**.
+The deadline for Abstract submission is set to **March 3 2019**.
 Selected speakers will be notified by **March 11 2019**.
 Please email your abstract in Microsoft word format to <info@bioexcel.eu>.

 Following the tradition of the meeting, the selected speakers will also be invited to contribute to the special issue of Proteins dedicated to CAPRI that will be published late 2019.
 Participants who apply for a regular talk should thus present work that is publishable and agree to contribute a manuscript for the Proteins special issue.